 You can expand your knowledge by signing up for a course on Advanced Value Investing at Columbia Business School.

-These levels are pivotal points where there are large pending orders.
-For example, when an institutional investor decides to buy at a certain level, that position might be large enough to absorb and completely halt the selling pressure.
+- These levels are pivotal points where there are large pending orders.
+For example, when an institutional investor decides to buy at a certain level, that position might be large enough to absorb and halt the selling pressure.

 Tactical Asset Allocation

 Depending on your risk aversion, your initial plan can be 60% stocks, 35% bonds and 5% cash.
-Yet, as you start recognizing the market maturity (late Markup phase) you might reduce the exposure to stocks and end up with 45% stocks, 45% bonds and 10% cash.
+Yet, as you start recognizing the market maturity (late markup phase), you might reduce the exposure to stocks and end up with 45% stocks, 45% bonds and 10% cash.
 At the very end of the market cycle, you might be completely in bonds and cash.
 Now the cycle restarts, and you can get overweight in stocks at cheap valuations.

 Investments into any asset class excluding stocks, bonds or cash are alternative investments.
-They are gaining in popularity in the low-interest-rate environment.

 - Hedge funds: Hard to invest into (unless you’re an accredited investor), but you can invest in publicly traded companies that run hedge funds like Blackstone Group or BlackRock.